 Please call the Police 101 number.
 Notify the call handler you wish to raise a Community Trigger.
 They will note all the details about your case and pass this to us.
 We will make direct contact with you using the details you have provided.
 View the Local Community Trigger Policy.

-As of June 2022, the Community Trigger has been activated five times.
+As of June 2022, the Community Trigger has been activated six times.

-The number of cases where the threshold for review was not met – three
+The number of cases where the threshold for review was not met – four

 The number of case reviews carried out - two